 Afternoon: Stay on the cultural theme with a visit to the Canadian Museum of Immigration at Pier 21

 The next stop on your itinerary should be the impressive Canadian Museum of Immigration at Pier 21.
 Located in a National Historic Site that was the gateway to Canada for nearly one-million immigrants between 1928 and 1971.
-To really get insight into the lives of the immigrants who risked everything to come to Canada, explore the moving accounts and displays of beautiful artifacts like costumes and trunks packed with surprises in our two core exhibitions.
+To really get insight into the lives of the immigrants who risked everything to come to Canada, explore the moving accounts and displays of beautiful artefacts like costumes and trunks packed with surprises in our two core exhibitions.

 A spokesperson for the museum recommends some of the things you can do during your visit to the Canadian Museum of Immigration, “Reserve a couple hours, and wear comfy shoes because it’s worth experiencing the whole Museum.
 Our temporary exhibition Refuge Canada depicts Canada’s place in the global refuge crisis.
 This powerful exhibition is on until November 11.
 Bookend your Museum experience by tracing your family’s history in our Scotia Bank Family History Centre, with access to historical immigration records from ports in Canada and the US.”